 According to research by Gatorade Sports Science Institute, up to 93% of long distance athletes experience gastrointestinal distress, most commonly known as Runners Trots, during exercise1.
-Symptoms vary in severity, but may include bloating, flatulence, vomiting, constipation or diarrhoea.
+Symptoms vary in severity but may include bloating, flatulence, vomiting, constipation or diarrhoea.
 Sporting performance can be seriously impaired; Bill Rodgers, a 1970’s marathon legend once said, “More marathons are won or lost in the portable toilets than at the dinner table.”
 Huge numbers of athletes experience this problem, but few openly discuss it.
 So, we’ve decided to explore the topic for you: read on to find out more about the causes of runner’s trots and things you can do to prevent it.

 What causes runner’s trots?